 Not sure if I should laugh or cry about this *sigh*

 Unfortunately, this is not even close to true.
-Especially in the beginning of their new life, nomads work crazy hours.
+Especially at the beginning of their new life, nomads work crazy hours.
 60-hour weeks are no exceptions.
 Finding clients is hard work.
 Keeping them takes much effort.
 Setting up a business is often enough a 24/7 job.

 Only very few, very successful digital nomads can go down to less than 15 hours a week and only after they’ve invested a lot of time, work, and often money beforehand.

 Myths #6: Only techies can do remote work.

 Another one of the very popular myths about digital nomads: Since they work from their laptops, people automatically assume that they do technical work.

 Although there are indeed many location-independent professionals who work in jobs such as web design or programming, there are also plenty of jobs that don’t require any IT skills.